New to AYM or New to Yoga

 The Ashtanga Vinyasa Yoga series is a system of Yoga, that is said to have its origin in an ancient text called the Yoga Korunta.
 This text was imparted to Sri T. Krishnamacharya in the early 1900′s by his Guru/teacher- Rama Mohan Brahmachari, which was later passed down to Sri K. Pattabhi Jois during the duration of his studies with Krishnamacharya, beginning in 1927.

 This style of yoga is characterized by a focus on vinyasa.
 Vinyasas are the linking of breath with movement.
-An individual’s breath initiates and controls their movements and the length of time held in their postures.
-This process produces an intense internal heat and a purifying sweat.
+An individual’s breath initiates and controls their movements, plus guides the length of time held in each posture.
+This process concentrates attention and focus.
+Plus, it produces an intense internal heat and a purifying sweat.

 The Ashtanga Vinyasa system is an exact science; with a specific breath count for each asana and movement.
 And when practiced with a progressive series of postures in sequential order, it allows a person to tap into unknown possibilities and uncover hidden potential.
 This is an ongoing, cumulative and a therapeutic process.
 When practiced with patience and diligence, it further allows a person to evolve to their fullest potential on a physical, psychological and spiritual level.

 The sophistication and simplicity of this type of yoga is that everyone breathes.
 From an ongoing practice and over time, a person learns to control their breath or allow space for their breath.
-When one can control their breath, they can, in turn control their practice.
+When one can relate skilfully to their breath, they can, in turn, cultivate a mature practice.
 By focusing on the breath, an individual’s intention is cultivated, which can initiate an awareness of actions in postures, freeing the body, allowing each movement, asana, to be graceful, strong, stable and always evolving.
-This awareness of the body then streams into awareness of thoughts, emotions and intentions.
-Then a yogi can then nurture a kind, stable and equanimous mind.
+This awareness of the body then streams into awareness of thoughts, emotions and intentions – the process of meditation.
+The yogi begins the journey of nurturing a kind, stable and equanimous mind/heart.

 What is Ashtanga Vinyasa Krama Yoga?

 Vinyasa Krama Yoga classes are grounded in the tradition of Ashtanga Vinyasa Yoga.
-They utilize the vinyasa technique of synchronizing breath with movement, while remaining respectfull of intention of the Ashtanga sequences and practice.
+This approach utilizes the vinyasa technique of synchronizing breath with movement, while remaining respectful of intention of the Ashtanga sequences and practice.
 The difference between all six series of the Ashtanga Vinyasa Yoga sequences and Vinyasa Krama sequences, is that in Vinyasa Krama classes, the postures can be adapted, deciphered, or the class structured altered to meet the needs of the students.
-We look at the progress over the long term (10 – 25 years) to let the integrity of the framework of the Ashtanga Yoga sequences be intelligently cultivated.
+The Yoga progress is viewed over the long term (10 – 25 years) to let the integrity of the framework of the Ashtanga Yoga sequences be intelligently and compassionately cultivated.

 “Oh Yogi!
 Don’t do Asana Without Vinyasa“. -Vamana Rishi